AlexDs20/Ray_tracing/README.md

 - [x] Triplet Class
 - [x] Colour Class
 - [x] Vector3 Class
+- [x] Image class.
+To have an array representing each pixel
+- [x] Intersection between a ray and a triangle

 # TODO
-- [ ] Image class.
-To have an array representing each pixel which have a defined colour.
-- [ ] Collision detection between ray and an object.
-Start simple and only work with spheres. use R-tree?
+- [ ] Collision between ray and sphere.
+- [ ] Collision between rays and general objects.
+- [ ] Use R-tree?
 - [ ] Read Blender OBJ files